Budapest district guide for property buyers and renters.

 Budapest’s district 2a is famous for the Petneházy Riding School and golf course which are located here.
-The area is mostly suburban and has huge expanses of green spaces, bigger family houses and gardens.
+The area is mostly suburban and has huge expanses of green spaces, bigger family houses, and gardens.
 The area became a part of Budapest in 1873.
-Although this is officially a part of the city and has great transport links to the centre of Pest, about 30 minutes by tram, it has a very calm small town feel.
+Although this is officially a part of the city and has great transport links to the center of Pest, about 30 minutes by tram, it has a very calm small-town feel.

 Budapest’s District 5, also known as Belváros, is one of the smallest in size but probably the most important in the city.

-The district is home to the beautiful neo-gothic Hungarian Parliament building and the Basilica along with many governmental ministries and five star hotels.
+The district is home to the beautiful neo-gothic Hungarian Parliament building and the Basilica along with many government ministries and five-star hotels.
 One of the major focal points for tourists due to the many monuments and location along the banks of the river Danube, property in Belváros is not as readily available for sale and is higher in value than the surrounding districts described below.

 This district is also home to the city’s medical and veterinary universities.
-This makes the area very popular with foreign students and houses many of the “ruin bars” which Budapest is famous for.
-Residentially, this neighbourhood is a sound choice and has an international school, diplomatic residences and an integrated public transportation system.
+This makes the area very popular with foreign students and houses many of the “ruin bars” that Budapest is famous for.
+Residentially, this neighborhood is a sound choice and has an international school, diplomatic residences, and an integrated public transportation system.

 The 8th district is one of the largest in Pest.
-It is traditionally a working class residential area of Budapest, in parts neglected and has had a bad reputation over the years.
-Recent heavy investment in certain parts of this district have greatly improved the area and now the 8th offers some of the most potentially profitable property investments currently available on the market.
+It is traditionally a working-class residential area of Budapest, in parts neglected, and has had a bad reputation over the years.
+Recent heavy investments in certain parts of this district have greatly improved the area and now the 8th offers some of the most potentially profitable property investments currently available on the market.
 This district can offer a very good long-term investment to property investors willing to look ahead 10 to 15 years.

-Rapid development of the 9th district now sees it home to the National Theatre and the Palace of Fine Arts on the banks of the River Danube, along with many class ‘A’ office buildings.
-With the decline of heavy industry the area between Petofi Bridge and Lagymanyosi Bridge a regeneration program was carried out in a similar style to London’s docklands.
-The recently pedestrianised Raday utca is very popular with tourists and night-time revellers with its vast array of bars, cafes and restaurants.
+The rapid development of the 9th district now sees it home to the National Theatre and the Palace of Fine Arts on the banks of the River Danube, along with many class ‘A’ office buildings.
+With the decline of heavy industry in the area between Petofi Bridge and Lagymanyosi Bridge a regeneration program was carried out in a similar style to London’s docklands.
+The recently pedestrianised Raday utca is very popular with tourists and night-time revelers with its vast array of bars, cafes, and restaurants.

 Areas: Németvölgy, Farkasrét, Farkasvölgy, Mártonhegy, Svábhegy, Istenhegy, Orbánhegy, Kútvölgy, Virányos, Zugliget, Csillebérc.

-At the beginning of the 20th century the area became one of the most elegant and popular place for new builds.
-The district has breath-taking views across the city and is very popular with families.
+At the beginning of the 20th century, the area became one of the most elegant and popular places for new builds.
+The district has breathtaking views across the city and is very popular with families.

 The 13th district runs along the river Danube, has St. István park, and is where many young families live.
 The leafy streets close to the Danube have an almost village feel to them.